KristofferC/TimerOutputs.jl/README.md

 ## Usage

-The easiest way to show how the package work is with a few examples.
+The easiest way to show how the package work is with a few examples of different way of timing sections.

 ```julia
 using TimerOutputs